marionettejs/backbone.marionette/docs/marionette.view.md

 In this example, the doubly-nested view structure will be rendered in a single paint.

 This system is recursive, so it works for any deeply nested structure.
-The child views you show can render their own child views within their onBeforeShow callbacks!
+The child views you show can render their own child views within their onRender callbacks!

 ### Listening to events on children